 - Remember that your loans and credit card debts will be taken into consideration when calculating the amount you can borrow

-- Find out the costs involved in buying a property, including moving costs
+- Find out the costs involved in buying a property, including moving costs and legal fees

 How can I check my credit rating?